QWxleA/docs/pages/Hiccup.md

 		- `[:a {:href (str "#/page/" page)} (clojure.string/capitalize page)]`
 	- which translates to:
 		- `<a href="#/page/hiccup">Hiccup</a>`
-	- And if you look carefully, they are very much alike!
+	- And if you look carefully, they look very much alike:
 		- The whole thing is wrapped in an `<a>` -> `[:a .... ]`
 		- Then you have the address `href="#/page/hiccup"` -> `(str "#/page/" page)`, which is Clojure for: **str** returns a string, in our case it concatenates (glues together)  `"#/page/"` and the value of `page`.
 		- Last you have the visible part of the link `Hiccup` -> `(clojure.string/capitalize page)`, which is not hard to guess, it capitalizes the value of `page`.
-		- **Note:** if you ever use this code, and `page` is a journal-page (which is a bunch of numbers) -
+		- **Note:** if you ever use this code, and `page` is a journal-page (which is a bunch of numbers), the whole thing will fail, so don't capitalize numbers, they don't like that.
+		-
 	- query-table:: false
 	  page-list:: true